‘I think it can be eye-opening’: Hutchinson requiring students to appear in court for vaping citations

 Officer Fine is probably confiscating at least one vape every day.

 “That is only the ones we have caught.
-I could spend all day every day and write ten (citations),” Fine says.
+I could spend all day every day and write 10 (citations),” Fine says.

 Fine is adding signage around the school and stepping up efforts to warn high schoolers about the addictive nature of the pens.
 He says the city is doing even more.